Analysis | Why Impact of ‘Long Covid’ Could Outlast the Pandemic

 4. Is Covid-19 definitely to blame for these symptoms?

 Not necessarily.
-A large study based on data from a U.S. health plan published in The BMJ in mid-May found that 14% of people infected with SARS-CoV-2 developed one or more related complications requiring medical care beyond the acute phase of the illness.
-But when the authors compared the incidence of such conditions with an unaffected control group, they found the virus may increase the risk of lingering ailments by less than 5%.
+A large study based on data from a U.S. health plan published in The BMJ in mid-May found that 14% of people infected with SARS-CoV-2 developed one or more related complications requiring medical care beyond the acute phase of the illness -- but so did 9% of the people in an unaffected control group.
 Some conditions in Covid-19 survivors might occur by chance or be triggered by pandemic-induced stress and anxiety.
 A study of health-care workers at a Swedish hospital compared persistent symptoms among those who had recovered from mild Covid-19 at least 8 months before, and those who never caught the coronavirus.
 Among those who’d been infected, 8% reported lingering symptoms causing moderate-to-marked disruptions of their work life, compared with 4% in the non-infected group.
 Uncertainties about conditions attributable to Covid-19 have sometimes led to what patients describe as medical gaslighting by health professionals who don’t take their complaints seriously, especially if the patient is a woman.

 5. What are the broader implications?